 In accordance with the prior arrangement and pursuant to Amylin's request, in the second quarter of 2011 we loaned Amylin \$165.0 million.
-Interest on this loan is to be received quarterly and all outstanding principal and interest is due five years from the date of the advance.
+Interest on this loan is to be received quarterly and all outstanding principal and interest is due the earlier of five years from the date of the advance or immediately upon a change in control of Amylin.

-Cymbalta®
+Cymbalta[®]